 Another study by Yang Suk Jun et al in 2013 investigated the effects of Eucalyptus oil inhalation on pain and inflammatory responses after total knee replacement (TKR).
 Inhaling the oil for 30 minutes on 3 consecutive days was found to be effective in decreasing both the patient's pain and blood pressure following surgery (3).

 Postoperative nausea and vomiting occur as a common side effect of general anesthesia, with approximately one-third of patients undergoing surgery suffering from these conditions at various degrees of intensity.
 Ginger, Spearmint, and Peppermint oils are generally indicated for nausea.
 In Europe, Peppermint has traditionally been used as a herbal remedy for treating nausea and sickness, due to its antiemetic and antispasmodic effects on the digestive tract; its active ingredients being menthol and menthone.
 Ferruggiari et al. (4) evaluated the efficacy of inhaled Peppermint essential oil in treating the post-op nausea in a small group of women.
 Only a small sample of patients were used in the study and, therefore, statistical significance was not reached, however, the aroma of the inhaled Peppermint oil did reduce nausea compared to standard pharmacological intervention.
-Hunt et al. (5) conducted an accurate randomized trial and ascertained that both Ginger essential oil and a blend of Ginger, Spearmint, Peppermint and Cardamom essential oils are effective in reducing nausea and the requirement for antiemetic medications when inhaled following surgery.
+A more recent study by Maghami et al (5) also found that inhaling Peppermint oil could decrease the frequency, duration, and severity of nausea, and the frequency of vomiting in patients undergoing cardiac surgery.
+Hunt et al. (6) conducted an accurate randomized trial and ascertained that both Ginger essential oil and a blend of Ginger, Spearmint, Peppermint and Cardamom essential oils are effective in reducing nausea and the requirement for antiemetic medications when inhaled following surgery.

 Using essential oils for post-operative careEssential oils are easily used at home during the recovery process.
 For example, patients experiencing nausea and sickness can put a couple of drops of Peppermint essential oil onto a tissue and inhale as required to ease the symptoms.